 - La Ferme Saint-Aubin is a classic cheese shop (No. 76)

 - Les Delices de Saint-Louis is a wonderful corner store (No. 67)

-- Cacao et Chocolat is a chocolate shop (No. 63)
+- Cacao et Chocolat is a decadent chocolatier shop (No. 63)

-- L’Epicerie is your local drug store, and a great place to buy French beauty products (No. 51)
+- L’Epicerie is a drug store, and perfect place to buy French beauty products (No. 51)

-- L’ile Aux Images has vintage photographs and lithographs of old Paris (No. 51)
+- L’ile Aux Images is a museum of vintage photographs and lithographs of old Paris (No. 51)

-- Lafitte specializes in foie gras (No. 8 Rue Jean du Bellay)
+- Lafitte is a shop for foodies and specializes foie gras (No. 8 Rue Jean du Bellay)

-For a small secluded part of Paris, there sure are a great number of restaurants to choose from.
-The best part, its mostly the locals that are dining here.
-Here are the restaurants we dined at, and recommend:
+For a such a small secluded part of Paris, there are a great number of restaurants to choose from.
+Here are some recommended favourites:

 - Brasserie de I’lle St-Louis serving classic French dishes (55 Quai de Bourbon)

-- Be sure to grab a drink at Au Franc Pinot, a bar since the 17th century (1 Quai de Bourbon).
+- Au Franc Pinot, a bar since the 17th century (1 Quai de Bourbon)